Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 \item \figref{fig:AUC} and~\figref{fig:MAE} demonstrate AUC and MAE scores;

-\item \tabref{fig:FMeasure} shows the $F_\beta$ scores of all models\footnote{Three segmentation methods are used, including adaptive threshold, fixed threshold, and SaliencyCut algorithm.
+\item \tabref{fig:FE} and \tabref{fig:FMeasure} show $F_\beta^w$ and $F_\beta$ scores of all models, respectively\footnote{Three segmentation methods are used, including adaptive threshold, fixed threshold, and SaliencyCut algorithm.
 The influence of segmentation methods will be discussed in Sect.~\ref{sec:SalCut}}.

 \end{enumerate}